fdvty/academic-kickstart-ZiruiLiu/content/authors/admin/_index.md

   url: "https://www.pku.edu.cn/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in the general area of Network Measurement and Data Stream Processing.
+# bio: My research interests lie in the general area of Network Measurement and Data Stream Processing.
 My current research focuses on using Coding Theory to improve Blockchain network broadcast.
 I also have a keen interest in Ray Tracing Rendering.

 interests:
+- Data Structure
-- Computer Network
+- Network Measurement
-- Computer Graphics
+- Database and Data Management

 education:
   courses: